phylliswany/DS-Interview-Preparation/Statistical-Inference.md

 * Test statistic: $TS=\frac{\bar{X}-\mu_0}{S/\sqrt{n}}$

 * Reject the null hypothesis when: $TS \leq Z_\alpha = -Z_{1-\alpha}$, $|TS| \geq Z_{1-\alpha/2}$, $TS \geq Z_{1-\alpha}$

+## P-values

+* P-value: the probability under the null hypothesis of obtaining evidence as extreme or more extreme than would be observed by chance alone

+* The attained significance level: the smallest value for alpha that you still reject the null hypothesis

+* For two sides hypothesis test, double the smaller of the two one sided hypothesis test Pvalues